 Ian Curtis was buried at the Macclesfield Cemetery, in reality as well as in the movie.
 His small tombstone is a bit difficult to find, but it has the inscription “Love will tear us apart”.

-Several movies and music videos have been filmed at the VLA observatory, but the most iconic is arguably Contact.
-Here is Jodie Foster visiting one of the antennas.
+Several movies and music videos have been filmed at the VLA observatory in New Mexico, but the most iconic is arguably Contact.
+Here is Ellie Arroway (Jodie Foster) visiting one of the antennas.
 There is a small exhibition at the VLA with images from the film production.

 Back to the Future 3 (1990)

-Ben Affleck has a meeting inside the Hagia Sophia, an impressive masterpiece of Byzantine architecture.
+Argo has a few scenes in Istanbul.
+Here Tony Mendez (Ben Affleck) is having a meeting inside the Hagia Sophia, an impressive masterpiece of Byzantine architecture.

 Taken 2 (2012)